mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 ### *"The atmosphere is a heat engine.
 We've spent two weeks learning how it runs — and what happens when we turn up the dial."*

 <!--
 Final slide.
 Brief reflection.
-Preview of the unit assessment.
+Preview of the unit assessment (the CER from slide before Vocab).
 -->